tweedegolf/workshop-embedded-twoparter/material/preface/setup.md

 ### Debugging

-For debugging, we will be using GDB and OpenOCD.
+Debugging has been set up for assignment 2b, we will be using GDB and OpenOCD.
+This is optional, you don't have to use it.
+Logging to console is likely enough.
+Skip this setup if you want.

 #### Linux
 On Ubuntu, GDB can be installed with: